Cisco Networking

 BGP Load Sharing

+What is load sharing and why to use it?
 Load balancing with BGP is not possible in a multihomed environment with two ISPs.
 BGP selects only the single best path to a destination among the BGP paths that are learned from different ASs, which makes load balancing impossible.
-However, load sharing is possible in such multihomed BGP networks.
-To Read more…
+However, load Read more…

 By Joe Conklin, ago